LykkeCity/Lykke.Bil2.Templates/README.md

     where `${path}` is the __full__ path to the template directory (where folder .template.config placed) __without trailing slash__.

+    ### Example

+    To install __blocks reader__ template run

+    ```bash
+    dotnet new -i ./Lykke.Bil2.Templates/Lykke.Bil2.BlocksReader
+    ```

 3. Generate solutions:

-    Use
+    Run

     ```bash
     dotnet new ${templateName} -n ${integrationName} -o ${outputPath}
     ```

-    to generate solution is specified directory.
+    to generate solution in specified directory.

-    Or create directory with required name, `cd` into created directory and use
+    Or create directory with required name, `cd` into created directory and run

     ```bash
     dotnet new ${templateName} -n ${integrationName}